What Do Pest Control Worker Do?

 - Drive truck equipped with power spraying equipment.

-When polled, Pest Control Workers say the following skills are most frequently used in their jobs:
+These are the skills Pest Control Workers say are the most useful in their careers:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.